drunkleen/leenfetch/leenfetch.1.md

   Override the ASCII art color palette for this run (comma-separated list, e.g., "1,2,3,4,5,6,7").
 - `--custom_ascii_path <PATH>`
   Use a custom ASCII art file for this run.
+- `terminal stdin`
+  Read ASCII logo content from standard input instead of using built-in or custom files.

 ## CONFIGURATION
 leenfetch uses RON files for configuration, typically located at: